-The AT91FR4081 integrates 8K bytes of primary internal SRAM that is 32 bits wide and single-clock cycle accessible.
-This memory bank is mapped at address 0x0 (after the remap command), allowing ARM7TDMI exception vectors between 0x0 and 0x20 to be modified by the software.
-The rest of the bank can be used for stack allocation (to speed up context saving and restoring), or as data and program storage for critical algorithms.
+The AT91R40008 microcontroller integrates 256K bytes of internal SRAM.
+All internal memories are 32 bits wide and single-clock cycle accessible.
 Byte (8-bit), half-word (16-bit) or word (32-bit) accesses are supported and are executed within one cycle.
 Fetching Thumb or ARM instructions is supported and internal memory can store twice as many Thumb instructions as ARM ones.